Rate-optimal refinement strategies for local approximation MCMC: Numerical examples

-In the present higher-dimensional example ($d=10$), we will implement these total-degree local polynomial approximations but also compare them empirically with other choices of polynomial approximation space---in particular, truncations that retain higher-order terms more selectively.
+We implement these total-degree local polynomial approximations but also compare them empirically with other choices of polynomial approximation space---in particular, truncations that retain higher-order terms more selectively.
 A common practice in high-dimensional approximation is to employ \emph{sparse truncations} of the relevant index set \citep{BlatmanSudret2011}.
-Let $\psi_s(\theta_i)$ be a univariate polynomial of degree $s$ in $\theta_i$.
-(Typically, we choose an orthogonal polynomial family, but this is choice is immaterial.)
-Each $d$-variate polynomial basis function $\phi_{\bm{\alpha}}(\theta) \coloneqq \prod_{i=1}^{d} \psi_{\alpha_i}(\theta_i)$ is defined by a multi-index $\bm{\alpha} \in \mathbb{N}_0^d$, where the integers $\alpha_i \geq 0$ are components of $\bm{\alpha}$.
+Let $\psi_s(\kappa_i)$ be a univariate polynomial of degree $s$ in $\kappa_i$.
+(Typically, we choose an orthogonal polynomial family, but \moreedits{this choice} is immaterial.)
+Each $d$-variate polynomial basis function $\phi_{\bm{\alpha}}(\kappa) \coloneqq \prod_{i=1}^{d} \psi_{\alpha_i}(\kappa_i)$ is defined by a multi-index $\bm{\alpha} \in \mathbb{N}_0^d$, where the integers $\alpha_i \geq 0$ are components of $\bm{\alpha}$.
 Now define the $\ell^\nu$ norm for $\nu > 0$ (a quasi-norm for $0 < \nu < 1$):

 Given a maximum degree $p$, we can build our \emph{local} polynomial approximations in the polynomial space $\mathcal{P}_\nu^{p,d}$ spanned by basis functions with multi-indices $\|\bm{\alpha}\|_{\nu} \leq p$.
 When $\nu=1$, this recovers a total-degree expansion, which is consistent with the error bounds in Section~\ref{sec:erroranalysis}.
 However, the dimensionality of $\mathcal{P}_\nu^{p,d}$ decreases as $\nu \rightarrow 0$.
 We define the special case of $\nu=0$ to be a polynomial space with no cross terms: each multi-index has one nonzero element, and that element is at most $p$.